ankitbko/blog/_posts/2021-01-16-azdo-pr-vscode-extension.md

 In this blog post I will describe some of these features and the current state of extension.
 Let me know in the comments if you would like a technical deep dive post on how these features are implemented.

-> **As of today the extension will only work in VS Code Insiders**.
-The support for VS Code Stable will come once the [Secrets API](https://github.com/microsoft/vscode/issues/112249) from vscode becomes stable which is currently planned in upcoming release.
-I will update the repo's README once its available.
-This extension is in very early stages of development.
+> This extension is in very early stages of development.
 Raise an issue in the repository above if you face any problems.

 # Features